S-Zhang-Lab/PAIR-manuscript-code/ddr-screen/README.md

 #### *Experiment summary*

 293T PAIR cells (a stable cell line capable of expressing Cas13d and CRISPRa) are cultured in 10 cm dishes.
-The DDR library (comprising a total of 10,525 different PAIR RNAs, including NC) is packaged into lentivirus and used to infect 293T PAIR cells at a low MOI of 0.2.
+The DDR library (comprising a total of 10,525 different PAIR RNAs, including Non-targeting control) is packaged into lentivirus and used to infect 293T PAIR cells at a low MOI of 0.2.
 After 48 hours of infection, 10 µg/mL puromycin is added for drug selection, and the medium is replaced once the blank control cells have died.
 After 7 days of drug selection, the DDR-infected cells are split into three dishes, followed by transfection with SaCas9/sgRNA and a BFP DNA donor.
 4 days post-transfection, flow cytometry is used to sort BFP+ cells, and different samples are harvested for library construction. "

 #### *Groups*